 Anyone from your grandmother to your therapist will tell you that one of the keys to a happy, healthy marriage is good communication.
-Practicing skills such as active listening, clarity, and respect can improve a couple’s interactions.
+Practicing skills such as active listening, clarity, and respect can improve a couple’s interactions many folds.

 An “I” statement is a method for expressing feelings that focuses responsibility on the speaker rather than on the recipient.
 It is the opposite of a “You” statement, which implies blame.
-Well then, are “I” statements better than “You” statements!
+Well then, are “I” statements in communication better than “You” statements?

 By focusing a statement on how the speaker feels rather than the actions of the recipient, the recipient is less likely to feel blamed and defensive.
 “I-Statements” for couples can do wonders for their relationship.

-How to train yourself to make “I” statements?
+How to train yourself to make “I” statements during a conversation?

 The simplest “I” statements make a connection between thoughts, emotions, and behaviors or events.
-When trying to express yourself in an “I” statement, use the following format: I feel (emotion) when (behavior) because (thought about event or behavior).
+When trying to express yourself while using “I” statements, use the following format: I feel (emotion) when (behavior) because (thought about event or behavior).

-When you use an “I” statement, you are describing your feelings to your partner not chastising them for certain behaviors.
+When you use an “I” statement, be sure that you are describing your feelings to your partner not chastising them for certain behaviors.

 Your partner may not know how their behavior affects you.
 You should never assume that they intend for the behavior to cause bad feelings.
 S, it’s not just about when to use “I” statements but also how to use them.

 “You” statements tend to express feelings as facts, and the implication is that those facts cannot be changed.
 With an “I” statement, the speaker acknowledges that their feelings are subjective.
 This allows for the opportunity to change.